Designing for compliance: making complex workflows feel manageable

 Key challenges included:

-• Multiple user roles with different permissions and needs
+• Multiple user roles with different permissions and workflows (compliance managers, control owners, auditors)

 Role & scope